Araq/gh_nimrod_doc_pages/docs/gh_nimrod_doc_pages_usage.rst

 statically linked, so you can in theory put them anywhere on your system and have them work fine.

+The binary package provides the normal release binary and another version with the ``d`` suffix.
+This version is compiled in debug mode.
+If you experience a crash running the software you can run again the problematic command line with the debug binary and get a useful stack trace to attach to your bug report.

 Source code
 -----------